shawshankkumar/itna_chota/README.md

 This project is still a work under progrees.

-This project uses mongoDB so you need to add a `.env` file and enter MONGODB_URL=url
+The front-end part of the application is still underdevelopement but if you wish to try the app nevertheless, clone and do the following:

 To run this,

 * yarn install
 * yarn build
 * yarn start
-* go to localhost:3000/api/link/
+* go to localhost:5050/api/link/

 and boom.
 You are good to go.

+This project uses mongoDB so you need to add a `.env` file and enter MONGODB_URL=url You can set up your own mongoDB atlas and enter the url in .env or contact the owner of this repository for a demo.
+The default port is set at `5050` but can be modified in the `.env` file as `port=3000` (we are using 3000 in this case).